just-dodo/issue-to-notion/README.md

 ## :wink: Pre-order of Notion-to-Github and get discount!
 We provide issue-to-notion for free!
 But it's hard to make <b>Notion-to-Github</b>...
 So we need to check its demand is enough.
 If you want it, plz answer below typeform.
 If you answer, you will get 10% discount a year.
-If you pre-pay, you will get 30% discount a year.
+If you pre-pay 9.9$, you will get 30% discount a year.
 Answer HERE : [typeform Link](https://dodo41142727.typeform.com/to/mPP7d1hV)

 ## :rocket: WHAT's NEW? (v1.1.1)